 - Click on the Workbench tab.

 - View the results directly in the Panoply workbench.
-The results displayed in the Panoply workbench is limited to 100 records.
+The Panoply workbench display is limited to 100 records.
 The saved query will not have this limit when querying it with your BI tool.

-- Open the menu to save or export the results.
+- Use the workbench menu to save or export your results.